Here’s the video transcript:

 Of course, it would be presumptuous of me to give a definitive answer to that question, since I am not God.
 But we can examine the possible answers in light of what we already know about God and His ways of looking at and doing things.

-Within our band there is bound to be varying beliefs about money and giving.
+Within any band there is bound to be varying beliefs about money and giving.
 Not every Christian believes in tithing or even giving a percentage of our income to God.
 We all do not agree on where the gifts should be given.
 What we do all agree on is giving to benefit the kingdom, regardless of what we call the gift.
 Most Christian band members also agree that their band is a ministry unto the Lord and is a benefit to the kingdom.
 If we did not believe this we would simply be in a band, not a Christian music ministry.
 So, we do generally agree that giving to our band is good and acceptable in Gods eyes.

 But, in our humanness we tend to make a mess of things from there…